 - Knocking over a glass of red wine and staining the carpet

 - Smashing a window when playing football in the garden

 Accidental damage provides cover for both contents and buildings.
 The accident needs to be a sudden or non-deliberate incident which harms the property or its contents.

 Always check the terms and conditions to see exactly what accidental damage covers as this differs from policy to policy.

 This can vary depending on the insurance provider, but the below are typically excluded from accidental damage cover:

 - Mechanical or technological failures

 Why may you need accidental damage cover?

-While the vast majority of us do take care of the possessions in our home, accidents do happen and they may be due to factors out of our control.
+While most of us do take care of the possessions in our home, accidents do happen, and they may be due to factors out of our control.

 Whether you’re having a party and a guest spills their wine or knocks a television, accidental damage could keep you covered.
 It’s down to you to decide whether the policy is necessary as it’s by no means essential.